Premium

 Summary

-This downloadable PDF lesson plan for English teachers helps B1 students discuss work projects.
+This lesson plan for English teachers helps B1 students discuss work projects.
 This ESL class material focuses on using the present continuous for ongoing and temporary tasks, making it a perfect business English lesson.

 This practical lesson helps students master the language of project updates.
 Through a warm-up discussion, vocabulary matching, and a listening exercise, students learn key terms for the workplace.
 They then study the present continuous for temporary situations, practice with targeted grammar and reading exercises, and finish with a role-play activity where they simulate a weekly team meeting to put their new skills into practice.